Chloe Early: Suspensions at the Outsiders Gallery

 The work on display here is interesting more for what it promises than for some of what it achieves, though some of the current achievements are worth considering seriously, in spite of their appalling faults.

-Chloe Early: Suspensions is at the Outsiders Gallery until 3rd May 2014, for further information visit here.
+Chloe Early: Suspensions is at the Outsiders Gallery until 3rd May 2014.
+For further information visit the gallery’s website here.